neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 ### Fluid Boundary Conditions

-At the inlet, the fluid temperature is taken as 355&deg;C. The inlet velocity is selected such that the mass flowrate is 0.1 kg/s - this value is not reflective of the actual [!ac](ABTR) conditions, and is simply set low enough that the flow is laminar and a turbulence model is not required.
-Because the multiphysics coupling in Cardinal is independent of the physics model used in nekRS (aside from the definition of boundary conditions for exchanging temperature/flux), this simplification does not detract from the pedagogical purposes of this tutorial.
+At the inlet, the fluid temperature is taken as 355&deg;C. The inlet velocity is selected such that the mass flowrate is 0.1 kg/s - low enough that the flow is laminar and a turbulence model is not required (simplifying this pedagogical example;
+an example with a turbulence model is available in [Tutorial 1C](cht3.md)).

 At the outlet, a zero pressure is imposed and an outflow condition is applied for the energy conservation equation.
 On all solid-fluid interfaces, the velocity is set